phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

 # Navigate to the project directory
 cd CloseRead_ig-assembly-eval

-# Create and activate the conda environment
+# Create and activate the conda environments
-conda env create -f ig-assembly-eval.yml conda activate ig-assembly-eval
+conda env create -f ig-assembly-eval.yml conda env create -f IGdetective.yml conda activate ig-assembly-eval
 ```

 ### Other Requirements

 [IgDetective](https://github.com/Immunotools/IgDetective.git) is required for the following analysis.
+samtools is required for the following analysis.

 ## Usage
 ### 1. Running Read-to-Assembly Pipeline and Preparing Files